 LINDA VAN LAAKE, ASSOCIATE PROFESSOR

-Dr. Van Laake is Assistant Professor and Cardiologist specialized in heart failure (European certification).
+Dr. Van Laake is Associate Professor and Cardiologist specialized in heart failure (European certification).
 She obtained her Medical Degree at Maastricht University in 2004 and her PhD at the Hubrecht Institute and UMCU, studying stem cell transplantation for cardiac regeneration.
 From 2007-2009 she did postdoctoral research on cardiac progenitor cells and microRNAs in heart repair at the University of California San Francisco with Prof. D. Srivastava.

 In 2011 she was awarded a Veni grant by NWO to start her research line on circadian rhythms in heart repair and in 2012 she won the Heineken Young Scientist Award for Medicine, of the KNAW for her research accomplishments so far.
 Other research support includes a Netherlands Heart Foundation Dekker grant (2013), UMCU Clinical Research Talent Fellowship (2014) and a European Society of Cardiology Research Fellowship (2016).

 Dr. Van Laake is active within the European Society of Cardiology (Nucleus Member of the Working Group on Cellular Biology of the Heart) and European Heart Failure Association (Member of the Translational Committee), and was a founding member of the Jonge Gezondheidsraad, an advisory body to the government and Parliament on the current level of knowledge with respect to public health issues and research.